 Jaya Krishna Das

-The now-not-so-new community president of New Vrindaban, Jaya Krishna Das, officially took up his post on the auspicious day of Gaura Purnima in 2011.
-The devotees hope he can stay on a lot longer.
-Originally from Switzerland, Jaya Krishna brings a wealth of both ISKCON and life experience to the table, having worked in business out in the world for twenty-five years before becoming a devotee.
-In 2003, his life in Europe had brought him to a point where he had decided to quit his job and pursue a spiritual path.
-Jaya Krishna joined ISKCON, and went on a one-month pilgrimage to India.
+Jaya Krsna Das, New Vrindaban’s temple president, took up his post on the auspicious day of Gaura Purnima in 2011.
+Originally from Switzerland, Jaya Krsna brings a wealth of both ISKCON and life experience to the table, having worked in business out in the world for twenty-five years before becoming a devotee.

 Kripamaya Das joined the movement in 1971 at the preaching center in Wilmington Delaware.
 He was a book distributor until he moved to New Vrindaban in 1979.
 From that point on he served in the woodshop, Life Membership department and Gorakshya-Seva Dept. He also served as a Bhakta Leader, Festival Coordinator, Fund Raiser, and Lodge Manager.
 Kripamaya is on the ECOV Board in N.V.
 He is currently a senior at West Liberty University, majoring in music and theater, and has already orchestrated a staged reading of his musical “Ramayana – Past in Present”.
 He hopes to integrate these skills in presenting Krishna Consciousness through the performing arts.